 About the Youth and Education project

-SOS is coordinating an advocacy project, in collaboration with the United Nations Environment Program (UNEP) and the UNESCO (WHEC Youth Strategy), USPESD, and Fridays for Future, aiming to work with policymakers to better understand how curriculum change takes place in their countries, with the ultimate goal to include ESD and climate education in the curriculum across all levels of education.
-While UNESCO and UNEP are working to invite and encourage policymakers / ministers to collaborate in this project, SOS International is convening student-led organizations and supporting (groups of) students on the ground to collaborate with policymakers in their countries, with a specific focus on higher education.
+SOS International coordinated an advocacy project (Sept 2021 – July 2022), in collaboration with the United Nations Environment Program (UNEP), and with support from the UNESCO (WHEC Youth Strategy), USPESD, and Fridays for Future, aiming to work with policymakers to better understand how climate education can be integrated in higher education in their countries.
+While UNESCO and UNEP sought to invite and encourage policymakers / ministers to collaborate in this project, SOS International convened student-led organizations and supported (groups of) students on the ground to collaborate with policymakers in their countries, with a specific focus on higher education.

-Compile and deliver a collection of video messages from students on how climate education what’s lacking, what’s needed and which actions is required to advance climate education in higher education.
+A collection of video messages from students what’s lacking, what’s needed and which actions are required to advance climate education in higher education.
 The resulting video was shown at the Times Higher Education Climate Impact Forum on 28 October, where it was watched by participating ministers and delegates.

 > Help to spread the video in your networks and use it for your advocacy efforts.

-1. a series of two 2-hour virtual workshops, delivered in collaboration with student organizations who can share good practice experience in working successfully with ministries;
+Two 2-hour virtual workshops, delivered in collaboration with student organizations who can share good practice experience in working successfully with ministries

-Develop a manifesto including policy demands for advancing climate education and a set of recommendations on how policy makers and youth can better collaborate on advancing climate education.
+The manifesto for climate education, including policy asks for advancing climate education and a set of recommendations on how policy makers and youth can better collaborate on advancing climate education.

-Hosting a high-level roundtable where youth present and discuss their policy asks and recommendations at the UNESCO World Higher Education Conference in May (18-20)
+A high-level roundtable where youth presented and discussed the manifesto for climate education at the UNESCO World Higher Education Conference in May (18-20)